 Ténor

-He discovered polyphonic singing with Régine Théodoresco, and his passion for the voice quickly led him to join numerous professional ensembles such as the choir of the Lyon Opera, Spirito - Britten Choir, or Pygmalion, and to sing under the direction of conductors such as Kasushi Ono, Emmanuel Krivine, Michel Corboz, Yutaka Sado, Raphaël Pichon, Ton Koopman or Nicole Corti, notably at the Ambronay, Chaise Dieu or Aix en Provence festivals.
-He sings with the same enthusiasm the role of the Evangelist in Bach's St. John Passion, Dvorak's Stabat Mater or Berio's Cries of London.
+He discovered polyphonic singing with Régine Théodoresco, and his passion for the voice soon led him to join numerous professional ensembles, such as the Lyon Opera Chorus, Spirito—the Britten Choir, and Pygmalion, and to perform under the baton of conductors including Kasushi Ono, Emmanuel Krivine, Michel Corboz, Yutaka Sado, Raphaël Pichon, Ton Koopman, and Nicole Corti, notably at the Ambronay, La Chaise-Dieu, and Aix-en-Provence festivals.
+He sings with equal enthusiasm the role of the Evangelist in Bach’s St. John Passion, Dvořák’s Stabat Mater, and Berio’s Cries of London.

 Benjamin Lunetta